jaqcquesndav/Wanzo_Backend/apps/admin-service/API DOCUMENTATION/settings.md

-# API Documentation: User Settings
+# API Documentation: Settings Management

-This document outlines the API endpoints for managing user-specific settings within the AdminKS system.
+This document outlines the API endpoints for managing system and user settings within the Wanzo Admin platform.

 ## Base URL